sagi21805/LearnixOS-Book/src/ch02-02-entering-protected-mode.md

 impl GlobalDescriptorTable {

     pub unsafe fn load(&'static self) {
-        let global_descriptor_table_register: GlobalDescriptorTableRegister32 = {
+        let global_descriptor_table_register = {
             GlobalDescriptorTableRegister32 {
                 // Set the limit to the size - 1
                 limit: (size_of::<GlobalDescriptorTable>() - 1) as u16,
                 // Set the base to the address of the table
-                // (This is the same as the address of the var, because it is static)
+                // (This is the global address of the var because it is static)
                 base: self as *const GlobalDescriptorTable,
             }
         };
         unsafe {
             asm!(
+                // Clear Interrupt Flag.
-                // Clear Interrupt Flag, This is done because we can't let random
+                // This is done because we can't let random hardware interrupts
-                // hardware interrupts to interfere with the lgdt instruction
+                // to interfere with the lgdt instruction.
-                // This will also be useful in the future until we set up interrupts "cli",
+                // This will be useful in the future until we set up interrupts "cli",
                 // Then, load the table using our now created register.
                 "lgdt [{}]",